A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

-\item If $m=1$ and $m'\geq2$, then there the ring of invariants was studied by Alarie-V\'ezina, Lapointe and Mathieu \cite{ALM}.
+\item If $m=1$ and $m'\geq2$, then the ring of invariants was studied by Alarie-V\'ezina, Lapointe and Mathieu \cite{ALM}.
 In that work, the invariants are indexed by generalizations of superpartitions. \end{itemize}

-Borrowing the `super' prefix from the references \cite{DLM,ALM} mentioned above, we will say that $\pi$ is a \defn{super multiset partition} of $[m] \cup [\o{m'}]$ if barred entries occur at most once in each part of $\pi$ and the parts with an odd number of barred entries appear at most once in the multiset partition.
-The main result of the rest of this section is to establish a finite list of algebraic generators for the ring of $S_n$ invariants of $\CC[ X_{n \times m}; \Theta_{n \times m'}]$ (the analogue of the power sums) in Theorem \ref{th:gens}.
+The `super' prefix of the name super multiset partition was borrowed from the references \cite{DLM,ALM} mentioned above, The main result of the rest of this section is to establish a finite list of algebraic generators for the ring of $S_n$ invariants of $\CC[ X_{n \times m}; \Theta_{n \times m'}]$ (the analogue of the power sums) in Theorem \ref{th:gens}.

 Analogues of the elementary and complete homogeneous generators exist and we will hint, but not explicitly state, how to define them in terms of generating functions.
 The generators of this ring are not `free' because they will satisfy relations coming from the Grassmannian variables.